 - Discipline.
 It requires discipline to stay the course.

-Option 3: easy investing with Curvo
+Option 3: an easier way with Curvo

 Finally, there's a third option.